8 Ways to Fix "Disconnected from the Remote Desktop Software Network"

-How do I fix disconnected from the AnyDesk network?
+How do I fix error "Disconnected from the remote desktop software network"?

-How to fix AnyDesk keeps disconnecting from the AnyDesk network [8 solutions]
+How to fix "Disconnected from the remote desktop software network" [8 solutions]

 Solution 1.
 Check the Internet connection

-If you are experiencing AnyDesk disconnected from the AnyDesk network, the first thing to do is check whether your Internet connection is stable.
+If you are experiencing remote desktop software disconnected from the remote desktop software network, the first thing to do is check whether your Internet connection is stable.

 Step 1.
 Press Win + R, type in “cmd” and click OK.